Eschatologue/CM_wiki/docs/glossary.md

 <!-- --8<-- [start:haz-falling] -->

-A creature that falls take 1d6 :dmg-blunt: Bludgeoning damage at the end of the fall for every 10 feet it fell, to a maximum of 20d6.
+A creature that falls take 1d6 :dmg-bldg: Bludgeoning damage at the end of the fall for every 10 feet it fell, to a maximum of 20d6.
 When the creature lands, it has the Prone condition unless it avoids taking damage from the fall.

 A creature that falls into water or another liquid can use its REaction to make a DC 15 Strength (Athlethics) or Dexterity (Acrobatics) check to hit the surface head or feet first.
 On a successful check, any damage resulting from the fall is halved.